Blood Science - MSc

 - Medical Genetics

-Career opportunities include employment in NHS hospital laboratories and other health-related areas.
-Graduates will also be well-placed to apply for research studentships.
+Your career opportunities may include working in areas such as National Health Service (NHS) hospital laboratories and other health-related departments.
+Our graduates have also gone on to apply for research studentships.

-The course develops professional skills which enhance employability.
-You can use the modules taken to complete IBMS top-up education towards your competency portfolio or as continued professional development (CPD).
+The course modules will also count towards IBMS top-up education for your competency portfolio and as evidence of continuing professional development (CPD).

 All students will benefit from our move to one campus, which will allow us to develop state-of-the-art facilities, flexible teaching areas and stunning social spaces.